 Party – Kit Kat

 The only rule of entry to Kit Kat is you must be dressed in something kinky or “high glamour”, once you’ve ticked that box though, a night at Kit Kat is a total free-for-all!
 A fuck-wherever-you-want and be-whoever-you-want mantra, combined with great electronic and pop music and the labyrinth of dance floors and more intimate spaces make for a great night that will leave you feeling like you’ve fallen down a rabbit hole.
 Although the club is totally gay-friendly, most nights tend to attract a bigger hetero crowd so check Kit Kat’s website for the special gay nights.

 The ultimate Berlin gay sex club makes Berghain upstairs look like playschool.
 Nothing is off limits here and every sex act under the sun and more are welcome to be performed in this underground pleasure palace.
 Lab is located in the basement of the same building housing Berghain, but except during certain special events, the two do not interconnect.
 The entrance is separate (turn left at the entrance to Berghain and follow the building around to the side).
 You throw all your regular clothes in a bag, cloak it and then get a bar tab number written on your arm, and the rest of the night is left for you to engage in every hedonistic desire your heart, or nether regions, crave.

-Enjoy everything this sexually liberated city has to offer, but always be sure to take condoms, lube and/or a few PrEP pills out with you, as you never know who you’ll meet out and about and whether a few drinks will turn into a three day party.
+Enjoy everything this sexually liberated city has to offer, but always be sure to take condoms, lube, a few PrEP pills or HIV meds out with you, as you never know who you’ll meet out and about and whether a few drinks will turn into an extended party.